 EXPERIENCE THE YE PENG FESTIVAL

-The Ye Peng festival is one of most magical festivals we have seen.
-For us it was one of the best experiences in Thailand.
+The Ye Peng festival is one of the most magical festivals we have seen.
+For us, it was one of the best experiences in Thailand.
 I am sure you have already seen the famous pictures with floating lanterns in the night sky.
-Thousand lanterns are led to the sky with the hope to reach the senders’ loved ones.
+A thousand lanterns are led to the sky with the hope to reach the senders’ loved ones.

 Yi Peng is also known as Yee Peng, the local name of the lantern festival in northern Thailand.
 “Yee” means two and “Peng” stands for full moon day.
 This indicates the exact night of the festival: the second full moon of the Lanna calendar.